USS Leedstown (AP-72) on 12 September 1942

 Class Notes:

-On 1 Aug 42 CominCh directed that arrangements be made immediately for the partial conversion and the manning by Navy crews of ten vessels, which he specified by name and which became AP 42-43 and 66-73, that were scheduled for use in connection with "prospective movements overseas of U. S. troops." (the North Africa landings).
-On 3 Aug 42 the Auxiliary Vessels Board directed acquisition of these ships from WSA and that, when acquired, they be Navy manned and converted to modified combat loaded transports.
-Specifically, it recommended that provision be made for carrying the maximum number of landing boats and tank lighters, including adequate fuel stowage for them, along with the accomplishment of such other conversion features as may be applicable on a not-to-delay basis.
+On 1 Aug 42 CominCh directed that arrangements be made immediately for the partial conversion and the manning by Navy crews of ten vessels, which he specified by name and which became AP 42-43 and 66-73, for use in connection with "prospective movements overseas of U. S. troops." (the North Africa landings).
+On 3 Aug 42 the Auxiliary Vessels Board recommended acquisition of these ships, three from the Army and seven including SANTA LUCIA from WSA.
+The ships were to be Navy manned and converted to modified combat loaded transports.
+The "must" items for these conversions were that the vessels be able to run, shoot, hoist and lower landing boats and tank lighters, mess and berth their complements, and have bulk gas and Diesel stowage for fueling the landing craft, plus such other items of a combat loaded transport as might be possible during the limited availability.
+Specifically, the Board recommended that provision be made for carrying the maximum number of landing boats and tank lighters, including adequate fuel stowage for them, along with the accomplishment of such other conversion features as might be applicable on a not-to-delay basis.
 The Board noted that the program was an urgent one--the conversions were to be completed within 30 days of the arrival of the ships at the conversion yards or as soon thereafter as possible.
-Conversion instructions for this ship called for 8 Welin davits and stowage for 28 to 30 landing craft and 2 tank lighters.

 Ship Notes: